JustinLove/flow-dj/notes.md

 ## Todo

-Simply love
+- back from select music should exit to title
-- broke eval screens
+- include/exclue
-- no song timer countdown

-- song selection
+- post song list
 - bug? current song selecting by estimated rather than acutal
 - try with different themes?
 - profiles?